Maduro ally extradited to US on money laundering charges

 In turn, Maduro’s government has vehemently objected to Saab’s prosecution as a veiled attempt at regime change by the U.S. government.

-The high-profile case threatens to stall negotiations sponsored by Norway aimed at overcoming Venezuela’s long running economic crisis and political tug of war.
+However, the Biden administration has downplayed the importance of Saab’s problems, saying he can defend himself in U.S. courts and that his case shouldn’t affect ongoing negotiations sponsored by Norway aimed at overcoming Venezuela’s long running economic crisis and political tug of war.

 The government last month appointed Saab to its negotiating team and fellow envoys arrived to Mexico carrying signs reading “Free Alex Saab.”

 Follow Goodman on Twitter: @APJoshGoodman